srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     > **Important**: When you connect, you will likely be told there are outstanding OS updates for the Edge VM.
 We are ignoring this for our lab purposes, but in production, you always want to be sure to keep your Edge devices up-to-date.

-1. The `Azure/IoTEdge` GitHub project contains scripts to generate non-production certificates.
-These scripts will help you create the necessary scripts to set up a Transparent IoT Edge Gateway.
-Run the following command:
+1. To download and configure some Azure IoT Edge helper scripts, enter the following command:

     ```bash
     git clone https://github.com/Azure/iotedge.git
     ```

+    The `Azure/IoTEdge` GitHub project contains scripts to generate **non-production** certificates.
+These scripts will help you create the necessary scripts to set up a Transparent IoT Edge Gateway.

     > **Note**:  The [Azure/iotedge](https://github.com/Azure/iotedge) open source project is the official open source project for Azure IoT Edge.
 This project contains source code for the Edge Agent, Edge Hub, and IoT Edge Security Daemon; in addition to the helper script used in this unit.

-1. Run the following commands to create a working directory named `~/lab12` that will be used for generating the certificates, then move to that directory:
+1. To create a working directory named "lab12" and then move into that directory, enter the following commands:

     ```bash
     mkdir lab12
     cd lab12
     ```

-1. To generate the certificates, the helper scripts need to be copied to the working directory.
-To do this, run the following commands:
+    > **Note**: You will be using the "lab12" directory on the Gateway VM for generating certificates.
+To generate the certificates, the helper scripts need to be copied to the working directory.

+1. To copy helper scripts into the lab12 directory, enter the following commands:

     ```bash
     cp ../iotedge/tools/CACertificates/*.cnf .
     cp ../iotedge/tools/CACertificates/certGen.sh .
     ```

     These commands will copy just the necessary files for running the helper script for generating test CA certificates.
-The rest of the source files within the Azure/iotedge repository are not needed for this unit.
+The rest of the source files within the Azure/iotedge repository are not needed for this lab.

-1. Within the working directory, run the following command to verify the helper script files have been copied correctly.
+1. To verify that the helper script files have been copied correctly, enter the following command:

     ```bash
     ls
     ```

-    This command should output there are 2 files within the directory.
+    This command should output a file list showing that there are 2 files within the directory.
 The `certGen.sh` is the helper bash script, and the `openssl_root_ca.cnf` file is the configuration file needed for generating the certificates with the helper script using OpenSSL.

-    ```bash
-    username@AZ-220-VM-EDGEGW:~/lab12$ ls
-    certGen.sh  openssl_root_ca.cnf
-    ```

-    Make note that the directory where you're running the script is located at `~/lab12`.
+    Verify that the command prompt includes `~/lab12`, showing that you are running commands in the correct location.
 This maps to the `/home/<username>/lab12` directory, where `<username>` is the user your logged into SSH with.
 You will need to use this directory location later when configuring Azure IoT Edge to use the generated certificates.

-1. The `certGen.sh` helper script is run with the `create_root_and_intermediate` parameter to generate the root CA certificate and one intermediate certificate.
-Run the following command to do this:
+1. To generate the root CA certificate and one intermediate certificate, enter the following command:

     ```bash
     ./certGen.sh create_root_and_intermediate
     ```

-    The script created several certificate and key files.
+    The `certGen.sh` helper script uses the `create_root_and_intermediate` parameter to generate the root CA certificate and one intermediate certificate.
+The script will have created several certificate and key files.
 Make note of the following **root CA certificate** file that will be referred to later:

     ```text
     # Root CA certificate
     ~/lab12/certs/azure-iot-test-only.root.ca.cert.pem
     ```

-1. Now that the root CA has been generated, the IoT Edge device CA certificate and private key need to be generated.
-Run the following command to generate the IoT Edge device CA certificate, and uses `MyEdgeDeviceCA` as the name for the CA certificate that is generated.
+    Now that the root CA has been generated, the IoT Edge device CA certificate and private key need to be generated.

+1. To generate the IoT Edge device CA certificate, enter the following command:

     ```bash
     ./certGen.sh create_edge_device_ca_certificate "MyEdgeDeviceCA"